FlauBERT: Unsupervised Language Model Pre-training for French: Conclusion

 \section{Conclusion}

-We present and release \frbert, a pre-trained language model for French. \frbert is trained on a multiple-source corpus. \frbert obtains state-of-the-art results on a number of French NLP tasks, ranging from text classification, paraphrasing to syntactic parsing. \frbert is competitive with Camembert -- another pre-trained language model for French developped in parallel -- despite being trained on almost twice as fewer text data.

-In order to make the pipeline entirely reproducible, we not only release preprocessing and training scripts, together with \frbertbase, but also provide a general benchmark for evaluating French NLP systems (FLUE).
-In the final version of the paper, we will release \frbertlarge, a larger version of \frbert, still in training at the time of submission.
+We present and release \frbert, a pre-trained language model for French. \frbert was trained on a multiple-source corpus and achieved state-of-the-art results on a number of French NLP tasks, surpassing multi-lingual/cross-lingual models. \frbert is competitive with \cmbert \cite{martin2019camembert} -- another pre-trained language model for French -- despite being trained on almost twice as fewer text data.
+In order to make the pipeline entirely reproducible, we not only release preprocessing and training scripts, together with \frbert, but also provide a general benchmark for evaluating French NLP systems (FLUE). \frbert is also now supported by Hugging Face's \texttt{transformers} library.\footnote{\url{https://huggingface.co/transformers/}}